tylerwillis/super-tortoise/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 When framed that way, I don't know a lot of people that don't want optimists to exist, but there are many people who think they shouldn't step into that role.
 There's a good reason why: the people chasing the biggest dreams are often extremely frustrated and unhappy in the present moment.
 They often start out dissatisfied by something (their motivation to change it) and while trying to change things, they hit challenges that cause them to worry that their vision for the future is wrong or become deeply frustrated by the many challenges and failures.
 They may be driven enough to push through that and accomplish their goal, but you wouldn't consider them happy.

 I am one of those unhappy doers, but over the past 5-6 years, I've found some tools that help me be satisfied without losing my ambition to improve things.
-I was a pretty

-I wanted to have an impact, and no matter what I accomplished, I was always unhappy it wasn’t more and that it hadn’t happened faster.
-I realized I was unhappy pretty early on, but I didn't deal with it.
-A lot of the people I looked up to were unhappy too and I assumed the ones who weren’t unhappy just got lucky in the brain chemistry lottery.
-I avoided therapy for years because I worried that I’d lose the ambition that was the core of my identity.

-Over the last 5-6 years, I’ve discovered some tools that help me be both happy in the moment and ambitious for the future.
-They changed my experience dramatically, and they seem to be pretty universal ideas that might help you do the same.
+I was a pretty helpless case for a long time, I even avoided going to therapy because I was afraid that being happy would make me less ambitious, which felt like a very core part of my identity.
+When successful people advocated for therapy, a more balanced working style, or anything similar, I suspected that their ambition made them successful, and giving up some of that was easy to say after you'd achieved success and could afford it.

+I'm

 If you take nothing else from this essay, here’s what I hope you’ll hear: **You can be happy doing great things, even if you’re struggling with one or both of those today.
 Desire is good, and it doesn't need to be a contract with yourself to be unhappy until you get what you want.
 You can be happy in the belief that improvement is possible, well before you make any actual improvement.**